 - What is bipolar disorder?: The National Alliance on Mental Illness (NAMI) describes bipolar disorder, recovery and coping strategies.
 NAMI is a grassroots organization dedicated to improving the lives of individuals and families affected by mental illness.
 NAMI provides information on symptoms, causes, diagnosis, treatment and more.
 The NAMI main office phone number is (703) 524-7600.
 The NAMI Helpline is (800) 950-6264.

 - The National Institute of Mental Health (NIMH): A website full of articles, research results, and links to clinical trials on bipolar disorder.The NIMH is a national organization whose mission is to transform the understanding and treatment of mental illnesses through basic and clinical research, paving the way for prevention, recovery and cure.
 It provides information on the latest scientific information as well as ongoing studies relevant to bipolar disorder.

-- Mental Health America (MHA) – Bipolar Disorder: A nonprofit dedicated to helping all people live mentally healthier lives.
+- Mental Health America (MHA) – Bipolar Disorder: A nonprofit agency dedicated to helping all people diagnosed with mental health conditions to live healthier lives.
 Provides a number of factsheets on bipolar disorder.